Holydh/BikeBinderVR/README.md

 ### Please open an issue on this github page if you find bugs so I can keep track and fix them asap.

 ### Browse the right panel tabs of Bike Binder VR to find every info needed.
+Tutorial available in the "How to use" tab.

 ![1](https://user-images.githubusercontent.com/109091343/233663790-688885fc-62c7-4f99-aab9-b1e2da8abb82.png)